-I have highlighted the relevant sections for this discussion, to illustrate this shared
+We have highlighted the relevant sections for this discussion, to illustrate this

-responsibility.
-The first section means that when a pedestrian is already within
+shared responsibility.
+The first section means that when a pedestrian is already

-the crosswalk, the motorist must yield or stop.
-A motorist does not have to stop
+within the crosswalk, the motorist must yield or stop.
+A motorist does not have to

 it, only if you are already in the crosswalk as the car is approaching.
 The law also